benoit-pereira-da-silva/textualai/doc/cli/PACKAGE.md

 The package is designed for:

-- **Default behavior out of the box** (OpenAI Responses API, Gemini GenerateContent API, Mistral Chat Completions, or Ollama HTTP API).
+- **Default behavior out of the box** (OpenAI Responses API, Claude / Anthropic Messages API, Gemini GenerateContent API, Mistral Chat Completions, or Ollama HTTP API).
 - **Embedding** in a tiny `main` (one-liner entry point).
 - **Easy extension** by wrapping the provider processor into your own **textual processing graph** (e.g. `textual.Chain` / `textual.Router`).